Cthompsonlbi/Mapping_Earthquakes/README.md

 The following screenshots will highlight the code aspect of the project to highlight certain features from the webpage shown above:

-* Most of the webpage functionality, from the users standpoint can be controlled using this map layer control feature.
+* Most of the webpage functionality, from the user's standpoint can be controlled using this map layer control feature.

 ![MapLayerControl](Earthquake_Challenge/resources/MapLayerControl.png)